1. SS&C and data privacy

 - as a visitor to our premises; and

-- as a contact at one of our customers or their customers, potential customers, suppliers or other business partners.
+- as a contact at one of our clients, potential clients, suppliers or other business partners.

 2. What information do we collect from you?